-I’d take myself off for hours at a time exploring the miles of fields and small woods that greeted me at the back of my parent’s house.
+I’d take myself off for hours, exploring the miles of fields and small woods that greeted me at the back of my parent’s house.

-Nature was my playground and my very conservative mother would continually chastise me for having mud-encrusted trousers.
+Nature was my playground, and my very conservative mother continually chastised me for having mud-encrusted trousers.
 Knees and backside caked in the deep smell of earth and humus.
 Green stained and grinning like the scallywag that I was.

-At school I would run off with my friends across the farmers’ fields.
-Pick wild berries and nibbly things and on frosty Autumnal days gorge ourselves on sweet chestnuts.
+I would run off at school with my friends across the farmers’ fields.
+Pick wild berries and nibbly things, and gorge ourselves on sweet chestnuts on frosty Autumnal days.

-At 19 I moved to North Devon and discovered land even wilder than that which I knew as a child.
-I suddenly found myself amongst people who had a vast knowledge of crafts, art and country-ways.
+At 19, I moved to North Devon and discovered land even wilder than I knew as a child.
+I suddenly found myself amongst people with vast knowledge of crafts, art and country-ways.

-I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder that was right in front of my eyes.
+I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder right before my eyes.

 We feasted on many wild edible plants, including fresh fish caught from the sea only 2 miles away.
 Good fellowship and good eating.

-Circumstances eventually required me to leave and I entered the world of cities, concrete and steel.
-I never totally lost my feel for the land but the responsibility of bringing up a small child meant that my focus went elsewhere, and into earning a living.
+Circumstances eventually required me to leave, and I entered the world of cities, concrete and steel.
+I never lost my feel for the land, but the responsibility of raising a small child meant that my focus went elsewhere and into earning a living.

-Over fifteen years ago the call of the wild beckoned me once again.
-I forage and feast every day and receive from the Earth what she chooses to give me, continually learning the art of the forager.
+Over fifteen years ago, the call of the wild beckoned me again.
+So I forage and feast every day and receive what she chooses to give me from the Earth, continually learning the art of the forager.

-I am a plant-based forager, ethnobotanical researcher and wild food educator.
-I have published numerous foraging guide books and established my wild food foraging school in 2008.
+I am an ethnobotanical researcher and wild food educator.
+I have published numerous foraging guidebooks and established my wild food foraging school in 2008.

-I am the creator of Eatweeds which is listed in The Times Top 50 websites for food and drink.
+I am the creator of Eatweeds, listed in The Times Top 50 websites for food and drink.

-I have travelled extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures.
+I have travelled extensively to document and record wild food plants’ traditional and local uses in indigenous cultures.
 My work has taken me to Africa, India, SE Asia, Europe and the USA.

-I regularly appear on radio and occasionally pop up on television.
-My work has been recommended in BBC Good Food magazine, Sainsbury’s magazine as well as in The Guardian, The Times, The Independent, The Daily Telegraph etc.
+I often appear on BBC local radio and occasionally pop up on television.
+My work has been featured in BBC Good Food magazine, Sainsbury’s magazine, The Guardian, The Times, The Independent, The Daily Telegraph, etc.